jesus87/queenspuzzle/README.md

 # Eight Queens Puzzle
-my solution for eight Queens Puzzle , using genetics algorithm written in python.
+my solution for eight Queens Puzzle , using genetics algorithm written in python 3.6.
 Using Yaml File For configuration file
 Postgres SQL For storaging of results